eshaz/icecast-metadata-js/README.md

 * `icecastReader.iterator(data: Uint8Array)`
   * Takes in a byte array of raw icecast response body
-  * Returns an Iterator that can be used in a `for ... of` loop to read stream or metadata
+  * Returns an Iterator that can be used in a `for ...of` loop to read stream or metadata
   * `onStream` is called when stream is read
   * `onMetadata` is called when metadata is read
 * `icecastReader.asyncIterator(data: Uint8Array)`
   * Takes in a byte array of raw icecast response body
-  * Returns an AsyncIterator that can be used in a `for await ... of` loop to read stream or metadata
+  * Returns an AsyncIterator that can be used in a `for await...of` loop to read stream or metadata
   * Iteration will pause until the `onStream` and `onMetadata` resolve.
   * `onStream` is called and awaited when stream is read
   * `onMetadata` is called and awaited when metadata is read